ydnaod/mastermind/README.md

 ## Tests with Cypress

 Tests aren't really an extension in the sense that users don't interact with it, but I did end up learning a good bit about testing.
 I haven't written tests for any of my React projects so I felt this was a good opportunity to get some experience.
-I know about TDD, and I'll be honest - I wrote these tests last after already having developed the entire project.

 I started writing some small unit tests using the built in testing library that comes with create-react-app, but I figured it might be better to write end to end tests now that I've already finished the project.
 Then I looked into cypress, which is an open-source testing framework.
 I was able to write some tests after reading through the documentation and following their instructions.
-The tests were pretty basic though.
+The tests were basic though.
 Just enough to test what's been rendered to the screen and that the buttons all have the effect that they're supposed to have.

 I was not able to write more complex tests such as a test for when the user guesses a code that's completely wrong.
 That meant that my test would need to have access to the secret code and then purposely guess a completely wrong code.
 There was a way for the test to access the secret code, but I didn't know how to store the variable other than the normal `const secretCode = cy.react(...`, which was strongly discouraged in the documentation.
 At this point, I decided that I would write tests for what I could write tests for, then save the documentation for later.